japhb/Terminal-Tests/README.md

 ![Screenshot of quick test running on xterm using the mono scalable font](docs/images/quick-test-xterm-mono.png)

-Scaling this up works better unsurprisingly (using `xterm -fa mono -fs 12`):
+Unsurprisingly the scalable font scales up better (using `xterm -fa mono -fs 12`):

 ![Screenshot of quick test running on xterm using the mono scalable font at 12-point size](docs/images/quick-test-xterm-mono-12.png)